 D. If you do not complete this process, you may not receive credits for courses completed

 - It is strongly advised to select more courses than what you really intend to take in case of course cancellations or schedule conflicts.
-Be sure to attach all course descriptions or syllabi, which you can find in university catalogs, websites, etc.
+Be sure to attach all course descriptions or syllabi (preferably in English), which you can find in university catalogs, websites, etc.

 - Obtain as much information as possible about each of the courses you plan to take.
 It is your responsibility to obtain course descriptions from your prospective host institution.

-2. The Study Abroad Office will review your TCA form and forward it to the Office of Undergraduate Admissions for course evaluation.
+- A Study Abroad staff member will review your TCA form and forward it to the Office of Undergraduate Admissions for course evaluation.

 - The Transcript Evaluator may need to contact you if any additional information is needed.

-3. The Office of Undergraduate Admissions will send the evaluated TCA form to your Academic Advising Center to determine if the selected courses satisfy degree requirements.
+- The Office of Undergraduate Admissions will send the evaluated TCA form to your Advising Center to determine if the selected courses satisfy degree requirements.

-4. Once your Academic Advisor determines if the courses satisfy degree requirements, please upload the completed form to your online application.
+- Once the Academic Advisor determines if the courses satisfy degree requirements, the form will be emailed to a Study Abroad staff member.

-5. The Study Abroad Office will email the evaluated/approved TCA form back to you.
+- A Study Abroad staff member will email the evaluated/approved TCA form back to you.

 1. Communicate with your Non-Affiliated provider to ensure that your transcript was sent to the Study Abroad Office.